Investigating the elliptic anisotropy of identified particles in p--Pb collisions with a multi-phase transport model: Introduction

-In past decades, various measurements of elliptic flow in heavy-ion collisions performed at the Relativistic Heavy Ion Collider (RHIC)\cite{BRAHMS:2004adc,PHENIX:2004vcz,PHOBOS:2004zne,STAR:2005gfr} and the Large Hadron Collider (LHC)\cite{ALICE:2011ab,ALICE:2018rtz,ATLAS:2012at,CMS:2013wjq} help to build a full paradigm of the strongly-coupled QGP.
-These studies indicate that the QGP behaves like a nearly perfect fluid according to the comparison between the extracted $\eta/s$ and hydrodynamic calculations.
-In addition, wide measurements of $p_{\rm T}$-differential elliptic flow for identified particles are performed in ALICE\cite{ALICE:2022zks,ALICE:2021ibz}.
-The observed mass-ordering effect (i.e. heavier particles have smaller elliptic flow than that of lighter particles at same $p_{\rm T}$) at low $p_{\rm T}$ is well described by hydrodynamic calculations, which attributes to the radial expansion of the QGP.
-At intermediate $p_{\rm T}$, the grouping of $v_{2}$ of mesons and baryons is observed, with mesons exhibiting less $v_{2}$ than baryons.
-These behaviours can be explained by the hypothesis that baryon and meson have different production mechanisms through quark coalescence, which was further investigated using the number of constituent quarks (NCQ) scaling\cite{Molnar:2003ff,Lin:2003jy}.
-Interestingly, such flow-like phenomena are also found in small collision systems, where no QGP is expected to be formed.
-The long-range double ridge structures were firstly observed for identified light and strange hadrons in high-multiplicity pp and p--Pb collisions by the ALICE, ATLAS and CMS collaborations, associated with the discovery of a significant positive $v_{2}$\cite{CMS:2012qk,ALICE:2012eyl,ATLAS:2012cix,ALICE:2013snk}.
-The observed particle-mass dependence of $v_{2}$ is similar to those measured in heavy-ion collisions\cite{ALICE:2013snk}, however the origin of such collective-like behavior is still not clear.
-Several theoretical explanations relying on either initial-state or final-state effects were proposed to understand the origin of azimuthal anisotropies in small systems.
-The studies extending hydrodynamics from large to small systems based on the final-state effects can well describe the $v_{2}$ of soft hadrons\cite{Bozek:2011if,Bozek:2012gr,Nagle:2018nvi}, however they are based on a strong assumption that there are enough scatterings among constituents in small systems.
-The Color-Glass Condensate (CGC) based models and the IP-Glasma models considering the effect of momentum correlations in the initial state can quantitatively describe some features of collectivity in p--Pb collisions\cite{Dusling:2013oia,Dusling:2012cg}, but without clear conclusions, particularly regarding the dependence on collision systems and rapidity.
-In addition, an approach called parton escape shows that few scatterings can also create enough azimuthal anisotropies, which was investigated with the multi-phase transport (AMPT)\cite{Lin:2004en,He:2015hfa}.
-The $v_{2}$ of light hadrons measured in p--Pb collisions are well described in AMPT, where the contribution of anisotropic parton escape instead of hydrodynamics plays an important role\cite{He:2015hfa}.
+Over the past few decades, various measurements of elliptic flow in heavy-ion collisions performed at the relativistic heavy-ion collider (RHIC)~\cite{BRAHMS:2004adc,PHENIX:2004vcz,PHOBOS:2004zne,STAR:2005gfr} and the Large Hadron Collider (LHC)~\cite{ALICE:2011ab,ALICE:2018rtz,ATLAS:2012at,CMS:2013wjq} have helped build a full paradigm of the strongly coupled QGP.
+Comprehensive measurements of $p_{\rm T}$-differential elliptic flow of the identified particles were conducted by the ALICE Collaboration~\cite{ALICE:2022zks,ALICE:2021ibz}.
+The observed mass-ordering effect (i.e., heavier particles have a smaller elliptic flow than lighter particles at the same $p_{\rm T}$) at low $p_{\rm T}$ is well described by hydrodynamic calculations and is attributed to the radial expansion of the QGP~\cite{Ma:Flow}.
+At intermediate $p_{\rm T}$, the grouping of $v_{2}$ of mesons and baryons was observed, with mesons exhibiting less $v_{2}$ than baryons.
+These behaviors can be explained by the hypothesis that baryons and mesons have different production mechanisms through quark coalescence, which has been further investigated using constituent quark (NCQ) scaling~\cite{Molnar:2003ff,Lin:2003jy,Wang:2022det,Yan:2006bx}.
+Interestingly, such flow-like phenomena have been observed in small-collision systems.
+Long-range double-ridge structures were first measured in high-multiplicity pp and p--Pb collisions by the ALICE, ATLAS, and CMS collaborations~\cite{CMS:2012qk,ALICE:2012eyl,ATLAS:2012cix}.
+The measurement of elliptic and triangular azimuthal anisotropies in central $^{3}\mathrm{He}$+Au, $d$+Au, and $p$+Au collisions performed by the STAR Collaboration~\cite{STAR:2022pfn} suggests that sub-nucleon fluctuations also play an important role in influencing the flow coefficients in these small collision systems.
+In addition, these measurements were extended to the identified particles associated with the discovery of a significant positive $v_{2}$~\cite{ALICE:2013snk,CMS:2018loe}.
+The observed particle-mass dependence of $v_{2}$ is similar to that measured in heavy-ion collisions~\cite{ALICE:2013snk}; however, the origin of such collective-like behavior remains unclear.
+Several theoretical explanations relying on either the initial state or final state effects have been proposed to understand the origin of azimuthal anisotropies in small systems.
+Studies that extend hydrodynamics from large to small systems based on final-state effects can well describe $v_{2}$ of soft hadrons~\cite{Bozek:2011if,Bozek:2012gr,Nagle:2018nvi,Nijs:2020roc,Nijs:2020ors}; however, they are based on the strong assumption that there is sufficient scattering among constituents in small systems.
+Hydrodynamics combined with the linearized Boltzmann transport (LBT) model can also describe the identified particle $v_{2}$ in a high-multiplicity small-collision system at an intermediate $p_{\mathrm{T}}$~\cite{Zhao:2020wcd}.
+Color-Glass Condensate (CGC)-based models and IP-Glasma models that consider the effect of momentum correlations in the initial state can quantitatively describe some features of collectivity in p--Pb collisions~\cite{Dusling:2013oia,Dusling:2012cg}, but without clear conclusions, particularly regarding the dependence on collision systems and rapidity.